 From our customer’s favourite holiday destinations to some resorts you wouldn’t immediately associate with the beach, you’ll want to keep these beaches to yourself.

 Escape the more touristy areas of Turkey with a visit to Alacati.
 Not only is its idyllic cobbled streets lined with cafes absolutely charming, but it offers some of the most unspoilt stretches of coastline for miles.
-If you’ve ever wanted to try windsurfing, this is the place to do it, with the Windsurfing World Cup taking place here every August.
+If you’ve ever wanted to try windsurfing, this is the place to do it.

 Zlatni Rat Beach, Croatia

 Also known as the ‘golden horn’, this beach in Bol, Croatia is a firm favourite with locals.
 Find a spot to lay your towel and soak up the calming atmosphere and beautiful scenery.
 If you’re feeling more active, you can take your pick from an array of watersports activities.

 We wouldn’t exactly recommend this beach for sunbathing, but that doesn’t mean it’s not worth visiting.
 Iceland is home to many stunning beaches which are perfectly suited for a relaxing stroll while you drink in the views, with Reynisfjara a hidden gem at the top of our list.
 This black-sand beach found on the south coast of Iceland, has stunning panoramas thanks to its enormous basalt rock cliffs that tower over the area.

 Los Canos de Meca, Spain

-This little seaside village in Spain is the perfect relaxing getaway, and boasts a beautiful sandy beach surrounded by rugged greenery.
+This little seaside village in Spain, part of the Cadiz province, is the perfect relaxing getaway, and boasts a beautiful sandy beach surrounded by rugged greenery.
 You’ll definitely want to visit this sleepy resort before other tourists start to cotton on to how blissful it is!

 Es Trenc, Mallorca

 People flock to Majorca summer after summer, where scorching temperatures make it the perfect beach holiday destination.
 But if you want a little space, head to Es Trenc.
-It’s not accessible by car, which is one of the reasons why many tourists don’t make the trek to visit – but the journey is well worth it.
+It’s not accessible by car, which is one of the reasons why many tourists don’t make the trek to visit – but the journey is well worth it for the lovely sand and shallow waters.

 Punta Molentis, Sardinia